rizinorg/rizin/DEVELOPERS.md

 See the [Doxygen Manual](http://www.doxygen.nl/manual/index.html) for more info.
 Example usage can be found [here](http://www.doxygen.nl/manual/docblocks.html)

+Documentation goes into the source files (not the header files)

 ```c
 /**
  * \brief Find the min and max addresses in an RzList of maps.